-In this post, you will learn the concepts of Stochastic Gradient Descent using Python example.
-In order to demonstrate Stochastic gradient descent concepts, Perceptron machine learning algorithm is used.
-Recall that Perceptron is also called as single-layer neural network.
-Before getting into details, lets quickly understand the concepts of Perceptron and underlying learning algorithm such SGD is used.
+In this post, you will learn the concepts of Stochastic Gradient Descent (SGD) using a Python example.
+Stochastic gradient descent is an optimization algorithm that is used to optimize the cost function while training machine learning models.
+The most popular algorithm such as gradient descent takes a long time to converge for large datasets.
+This is where the variant of gradient descent such as stochastic gradient descent comes into the picture.
+In order to demonstrate Stochastic gradient descent concepts, the Perceptron machine learning algorithm is used.
+Recall that Perceptron is also called a single-layer neural network.
+Before getting into details, let’s quickly understand the concepts of Perceptron and the underlying learning algorithm such as SGD is used.
 You may want to check out the concepts of gradient descent on this page – Gradient Descent explained with examples.
-The following topics are covered in this post:

 What’s Stochastic Gradient Descent?